Is Consciousness Fundamental? – Ed Kelly – Transcript

 Rick Archer: Altered states of consciousness.
 Okay, good.
 I said to you earlier, before we started that I’d start by asking you to give the elevator talk of what you’re all about.
 Did that little bio kind of cover it or is there something you want to add to that that’s of importance to start out with, which we’ll then unpack as we go along?

-Ed Kelly: Well, that gets the gist of it.
-Let me just say that I first got started in this direction as a graduate student, when I first encountered the scientific literature on parapsychology, both the spontaneous cases and experimental studies.
-And I quickly realized that something was going on here, if it’s for real, that is not expected in light of our conventional ways of thinking about things.
-And to me, that made it interesting, you know, because it says, Hey, there’s opportunity for growth here.
-And so that’s why I started work right out of graduate school at the Rhine Parapsychology lab in Durham, North Carolina.
-But like most people who come into the field from a scientific point of view, I really kind of hoped at the time that, you know, there’d be some little adjustment to be made in our worldview somewhere that would allow it to accommodate this stuff, and everything would all fall naturally into place.
-And the entire history of my career has consisted in becoming less and less confident of that.
-In fact, I now think differently about psi phenomena.
-I mean, they’re certainly of interest in certain ways, but I now think their real importance is in pointing in the direction that we have to go theoretically.
-We need to overhaul our basic worldview while remaining in touch with science, but where I think we’re getting to is basically inverting that picture, like Mark Gober in his book that you mentioned.
-Yeah, Everything’s turning upside down.
-So I think what I’ve gotten to over the last 50 years is essentially the opposite of where I started, which was conventional physicalism.
-And I think once you abandon that – and you have to, because of phenomena such as psi phenomena – there’s really no safe stopping place short of what amounts to its opposite, some kind of an idealism, in which mind and consciousness are what’s really fundamental.
-That’s the long and short of it, anyway.
-Let me just wave my books around here, if I may.
+Ed Kelly: Well, that kind of gets the gist of it.
+Let me just say that I first got started in this direction as a graduate student when I first encountered the scientific literature on parapsychology, both spontaneous cases and experimental studies.
+I quickly realized that something was going on here, if it’s for real, that is not expected in light of our conventional ways of thinking about things.
+That to me that made it interesting because, hey, there’s opportunity for growth here.
+That’s why I started work right out of graduate school at the Rhine Parapsychology lab in Durham, North Carolina.
+But like most people who come into the field from a scientific point of view, I really kind of hoped at the time that there’d be some little adjustment to be made in our worldview, somewhere that would accommodate this stuff, and it would all kind of fall naturally into place.
+The entire history of my career is becoming less and less confident of that.
+In fact, I now think that psi phenomena, I mean, they’re certainly of interest in certain ways, but I think their real importance is in pointing in the direction that we have to go theoretically.
+We need to overhaul our basic worldview, remaining in touch with science, but where I think we’re getting to is basically inverting it, like Mike Grober, and his book.
+Everything’s Upside Down.
+I think what I’ve gotten to over the last 50 years is essentially the opposite of where I started, which was conventional physicalism, and I think once you abandon that, and you have to, because of phenomena such as psi phenomena, there’s really no safe stopping place short of what amounts to its opposite, some kind of an idealism, in which mind and consciousness are what’s really fundamental.
+That’s the long and short of it.
+Let me just wave my books, if I may.

 Rick Archer: Sure.
 Yeah, wave.
 I’ll link to them also on your BatGap page.